danielgroves/danielgroves.net/notebook/_posts/2014-05-19-development-environments.md

 {% endhighlight %}

 This will update the package cache with `apt`, and then ensure each of the programs are installed alongside their dependencies.
 You'll notice two dependencies have a comment next to them detailing they're required by Ansible.
-These two programs allow Ansible to interact directly with Postgresql allowing us to automate its setup.
+These two programs allow Ansible to interact directly with PostgreSQL, allowing us to automate its setup.

 Earlier on we booted our virtual machine, but it was not provisioned as this hadn't been developed at the time.
-Rather than throwing away and rebuilding the virtual machine, we can force vagrant to provision the virtual machine by running `vagrant provision`.
+Rather than throwing away and rebuilding the virtual machine we can force vagrant to provision the virtual machine by running `vagrant provision`.
 The final lines of the output should look like this:

 ```
 PLAY RECAP ********************************************************************